pedroafmonteiro/project-esof-leic/README.md

 # EcoTracker Development Report

+## WARNING
+> If you want to build this app manually, you will have to go through the Firebase process yourself.
+There are some API keys in the codebase, which will not work for you.
+The Android API key can only be used on some apps with a certain certificate attached to it and the iOS and Web API keys were deleted and cannot be used anymore.
+**If you want to test the app, you can install the latest version from the releases page.**

 Welcome to the documentation pages of EcoTracker!

 This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about EcoTracker, from high-level vision to low-level implementation decisions.
 It’s organised by the following activities.